magical-eda/MAGICAL-CIRCUITS/benchmark_circuits/OTA/README.md

-This folder includes 2 OTAs.
+This folder includes 3 OTAs, whose testbenches are similar.
+OTA_4 is used for illustration.

 **OTA_4**